tloriato/tloriato.github.io/_posts/2025-01-18-the-bullish-case-for-zcash.md

 #### Zcash's Mission
 Despite eight years of setbacks and challenges, Zcash and its community remain unyielding, forging the next generation of financial tools to help people everywhere live, transact, and safeguard their wealth in true freedom.
 They are building a world where our grandchildren will never be forced to flee their homelands in desperation nor see their political views or personal identities cast into the public domain, denying them the fundamental rights they deserve.
 Never before have so many ground-breaking projects converged on a single mission, and this renewed momentum will catapult Zcash forward, allowing its principles of freedom to reach those who need it most: all of us.

-#### Zcash's Opportunity

-Zcash holds a strong position in the expanding offshore market, which is estimated to be worth tens of trillions of dollars.
-The IMF reports that individuals have about $7 trillion in offshore accounts, while the Tax Justice Network estimates that $21 trillion to $32 trillion is hidden in tax havens.
-Approximately $4 trillion of US wealth is held offshore, and multinational firms have invested around $12 trillion in empty corporate shells.

-Zcash's shielded transactions differentiate it from more transparent cryptocurrencies like Bitcoin and Ethereum.
-In private equity—once estimated at $10 trillion—Zcash may draw interest from those desiring privacy and the benefits of a decentralized network.
-If the demand for fully private crypto-assets grows, Zcash's market capitalization could rise significantly.

-Consider MicroStrategy's public Bitcoin treasury, which invites perpetual scrutiny and front-running by eager speculators.
-By contrast, Zcash's inherent privacy minimizes such vulnerabilities, allowing organizations to transact and store wealth away from prying eyes.
-As more entities embrace crypto and DeFi, Zcash stands primed to become a keystone for privacy-focused services—bolstering its standing as both a secure store of value and a versatile payment currency.

 #### Risks
 As the saying goes, nothing in life is certain.
 Zcash is not immune to risks, and although they are currently much smaller than they were in 2016, they are still present.